 Will need an episiotomy for my next birth?

-A planned episiotomy is not necessary for previous tearing or episiotomy.
+A planned episiotomy is not necessary for past tearing or episiotomy.
 However, you are at higher risk of tearing again in these areas as they are weaker.
-It’s unlikely any tearing will extend beyond your previous tear.
-This means if you do tear its likely to be equal to or less than a previous cut or tear.
+It’s unlikely any tearing will extend beyond your scar tissue.
+This means if you do tear it’s likely to be equal to or less than a previous cut or tear.

 If you had a previous 3rd or 4th-degree tear with extensive damage, it’s advisable to consider a planned C-section.